EvilMindDevs/higgsmanads/README.md

 ![image](https://user-images.githubusercontent.com/67346749/125593360-13498f41-6563-4e8f-ad19-cb403638b37c.PNG)

-Higgsman project is a pacman game for Unity mobile platform with Huawei Mobile Services Plugin Ads Kit integration .
+Higgsman project is a pacman game for Unity mobile platform with Huawei Mobile Services Plugin Ads Kit integration.

 It is an arcade labyrinth action game developed by Namco.